 That’s not all.
 You must also create a research-backed schedule to publish these posts at the best times and hit the best engagement rate.

 For example, if you’re repurposing and scheduling Facebook posts, convert your original blog into a short video with subtitles.
-This is because the native video format works well on Facebook.
+Video formats tend to work well on Facebook.
 Use a scheduling tool to find the optimal posting times and schedule your posts.
-You can even use Instagram scheduling tools to plan your posting calendar.

 Here’s how Plum promoted a research report through a LinkedIn carousel post.
-The post highlights the most important snippets from the report and includes a download link.
+The post highlights everyday stories from women in the workforce as featured in the report and includes a download link.